FCarrascoHeine/ml-project/README.md

 - Users can select from a few predefined datasets.
 - Basic structure set up for future enhancements.
 - **Basic unit and integration tests included**, with tests running automatically on GitHub Actions on pushes and pull requests.
+- Dockerfile included, allowing for seamless creation of docker images.

 ## What the script does now